-Ask questions of your own in the job interview
+Ask questions in your job interview

 Here’s a tip that you should always keep in mind: Never leave all the question asking up to the interviewer.
-You always want to ask questions during your job interview.
+You always want to ask questions in your job interview.
 There are three reasons for this:

 - It helps you have a more relaxed and productive conversation.
 The key word here is ‘conversation’.
 Asking questions will make it feel less like you’re in an interrogation.

 - It shows that you researched the company when you ask informed, thoughtful questions.

 But don’t just randomly ask any question.
 You’ll have a better shot at the job if you know what questions to ask an interviewer.
 Avoid questions that show ignorance about the company, or questions that ask for basic information that you could have Googled.

 - What does your ideal candidate look like?This should be asked near the beginning of the interview, and will give you a strong idea of specifically what type of person the interviewer is looking to hire.
 It allows you to find out specific desired skills that might not be in the description (who knows who wrote the description or when they wrote it?).
 Once you know what the manager really cares about hearing, you’ll be able to talk up those related skills you have.